President & CEO

 Shawn grew up on a farm outside of Endeavour, Saskatchewan, which he continues to actively operate.
 His mixed farming operation includes grains and oilseeds along with some livestock.
 Like many other producers in the agriculture industry, harvest time is Shawn’s favourite time of the year.
 He enjoys being able to see the results of all the hard work he puts into his farm.
 As for hobbies, Shawn looks forward to the winter months spent snowmobiling and enjoying a bit of light travelling.

 Vice President of Operations

-Jeff has been working in the agriculture industry his entire life.
+Jeff has worked in the agriculture industry his whole career.
 He worked in the agriculture chemical industry before moving to SCIC.
 Jeff grew up on a mixed farm in Langbank, Saskatchewan.
-Since moving back to Saskatchewan in 1997, he has been involved in his family farm, primarily focusing on the livestock operation.
+Since moving back to Saskatchewan in 1997, he has been involved in his family farm.
 Jeff currently resides in Yorkton, Saskatchewan with his wife, Shawna, and two children.
 Jeff enjoys participating in sporting events, attending concerts and spending time with family and friends.

 Executive Director of Insurance